Red Pepper and Walnut Dip (Muhammara)

 The red berries are sold as dried coarsely ground or whole berries.
 The flavor is tart to sour tasting.
 In the Middle East sumac is considered mainly a condiment used much like salt at the table.
 Sumac can be used to season poultry, meats and fish kebab for the grill to give it a zesty tang.
 Sumac is also used as a garnish for hummus, or rice.

-Look for sumac or at Middle Eastern markets, gourmet shops, and some mail-order sources.
+You can find sumac at Whole Foods, Middle Eastern markets, gourmet shops, and online/mail-order sources.